 And while it is still in progress, there is a need to document the work, lifestyle and the challenges faced by the manpower working at Ghazipur, and further visualize them in a healthy and insightful manner to be able to highlight how a large scale recycling project such as the one Ghazipur could contribute to their overall well being by providing them employment and, more importantly better working conditions.

 Through a photo series I did onsite (Ghazipur Dumping Yard) , I showed how the municipal body is employing technology and manpower efficiently to not just treat the growing problem of junk and garbage but moreover create tremendous opportunities out of difficult conditions.

-All images and text © Abhishek Singh
+All images © Abhishek Singh

 Edge of Humanity Magazine is an independent nondiscriminatory platform that has no religious, political, financial, or social affiliations.